About the Parish Council

 With the present village population, the entitlement is to have 11 Council seats.
 These seats that are currently occupied are below.
 The council has a number of working groups and represents the Parish on a number of other bodies.

-The 11 current members of the Council are:
+The 11 current members of the Council are listed in this download:

 The Parish Clerk is Mrs Lyndis Payne who also acts as the Council’s Responsible Financial Officer.